11 Ways to Soothe a Fussy Baby - Baby Chick

 11. Sucking

-Sucking on a pacifier, nipple, or finger (parent or baby’s) stimulates the release of a calming hormone.1 It is very relaxing for your baby, and that’s why pacifiers are so popular!
+Sucking on a pacifier, nipple, or finger (parent’s or baby’s) stimulates the release of a calming hormone.1 It is very relaxing for your baby, and that is why pacifiers are so popular!

-Sometimes, babies need to fuss because it’s their only communication method.
-Sometimes, babies are overstimulated and need that release.
-Try to relax and let your baby cry sometimes if they need to.
-Usually, a combination of these strategies will work to calm a baby.
-But if nothing works to soothe your fussy baby, and their cry is elevating in pitch and begins to become inconsolable, such as with colic, you may want to contact your healthcare provider.
+Sometimes, babies need to fuss because it’s their only way to communicate.
+Other times, they’re overstimulated and just need to release that energy.
+Try to stay calm and let your baby cry if they need to.
+Usually, a combination of these strategies will help soothe your little one.

 View Sources +